-In connection with the offering of the notes, the sponsor and the depositor have performed a review of the trust student loans and the disclosure regarding the trust student loans that is required to be included in this prospectus supplement and the base prospectus by Item 1111 of Regulation AB (which disclosure we refer to herein as "Rule 193 information").
+In connection with the offering of the notes, the sponsor and the depositor have performed a review of the trust student loans and the disclosure regarding the trust student loans that is required to be included in this prospectus supplement and the base prospectus by Item 1111 of

+Regulation AB (which disclosure we refer to herein as "Rule 193 information").
 Designed and effectuated to provide the depositor with reasonable assurance that the Rule 193 information is accurate in all material respects, this review covered the sponsor's and its relevant affiliates' underwriting and servicing guidelines, and the eligibility and characteristics of the trust student loans, as well as the disclosure in this prospectus supplement and the base prospectus describing such underwriting and servicing guidelines and the eligibility and characteristics of the trust student loans.
 In connection with this pool asset review, the sponsor and the depositor also reviewed the internal controls and FFELP compliance processes that support the sponsor's and its relevant affiliates' underwriting and servicing and the selection of trust student loans.

-Portions of the reviews described below were performed with the assistance of third parties engaged by the sponsor and the depositor.
-The sponsor and the depositor determined the nature, extent and timing of the reviews and the sufficiency of the assistance provided by the third parties for purposes of its reviews.
+The sponsor and the depositor determined the nature, extent and timing of the reviews.
 The depositor has ultimate authority and control over, and assumes all responsibility for, the reviews and the findings and conclusions of the reviews.
 The depositor hereby attributes all findings and conclusions of such reviews to itself.